Installation; video and mixed media, 2020-2022. See the video here

 Women have worked with cloth for centuries, spinning, weaving, sewing; across cultures these activities have often been carried out, whether for necessity or for pleasure, together with other women in shared spaces.
 In this piece, however, I work alone, yet it is a dialogue between me and the thread, and therefore by extension, between me and the hand that sewed it; between the present and the past.
 As I unpick the stitches I’m conscious of the pattern of movement that unknown hand followed.
 Undoing that hand’s work may seem a violent and destructive act yet with every unpicked stitch I discover the hidden process behind that work and I connect with every detail of that process in a desire to make visible that which is hidden.

-The video of this laborious yet meditative process is projected onto the “un-embroidered” tablecloth while a separate sound piece coming from the box of unpicked threads emits a series of personal anecdotes and memories related to cloth told by different women connected to my present.
+In its original format, the video of this laborious yet meditative process is projected onto the “un-embroidered” tablecloth while a separate sound piece coming from the box of unpicked threads emits a series of personal anecdotes and memories related to cloth told by different women connected to my present.

 Through this process of undoing the hand embroidered pattern and returning the tablecloth to its blank state, I am also questioning where such memories are held and exploring our attempt to hold on to them through our attachment to personal objects that act as prompts, allowing us access to moments in time that we fear might otherwise become lost.
 The stitches are removed yet the memory of them remains in the small holes they have left behind in the cloth, a record of their passing.